Skip to Content

 Family of newts in a nest

-The newt is a small, vividly hued amphibian renowned for its regenerative capabilities, allowing the regrowth of limbs, organs, and even parts of its heart.
-They inhabit moist, cool environments ranging from North America to Europe and Asia.
-During breeding season, newts exhibit a vivid color change, a spectacle that contrasts their normally muted terrestrial tones.
+The newt is a small, vividly-hued amphibian renowned for its regenerative capabilities, which allow the regrowth of limbs, organs, and even parts of its heart.
+It inhabits moist, cool environments from North America to Europe and Asia.
+During the breeding season, newts exhibit a vivid color change, a spectacle that contrasts their normally muted terrestrial tones.
 Newts are semiaquatic, transitioning between aquatic larval, terrestrial juvenile (eft), and adult stages.

 HabitatLifespanDiet